chrisnajman/one-page-site-template/README.md

 1. Modern Javascript will work on older browsers,
 2. `.scss` files compile to CSS (usingthe new Dart SASS implementation which allows files to be imported with `@use` and `@forward`, replacing the now deprecated `@import`), and
 3. the compiled CSS will work on older browsers,
-4. You will also be able to easily publish the page to Git Pages.
+4. You will also be able to easily publish the page to Github-pages.

 - Item 1 is taken care of by Babel,
 - Item 2 is taken care of by SASS,
 - Item 3 is taken care of by PostCSS.
-- Item 4, see: 'Publishing to Git Pages from /dist folder', below.
+- Item 4, see: 'Publishing to Github-pages from /dist folder', below.

 ## Folder structure
 - All development is done inside `src` folder: